mobxjs/mobx/docs/refguide/autorun.md

 * `delay`: Number in milliseconds that can be used to debounce the effect function.
 If zero (the default), no debouncing will happen.
 * `name`: String that is used as name for this reaction in for example [`spy`](spy.md) events.
 * `onError`: function that will handle the errors of this reaction, rather then propagating them.
-* `scheduler`: Set a custom scheduler to determine how re-running the autorun function should be scheduled
+* `scheduler`: Set a custom scheduler to determine how re-running the autorun function should be scheduled.
+It takes a function that should be invoked at some point in the future, for example: `{ scheduler: run => { setTimeout(run, 1000) }}`

 ## The `delay` option